Gerwaeld/stamps-nuke16/README.md

-# Nuke 16 Stamps
+# Nuke 16 -- Stamps

-No extra changes other than PySide2 to PySide6 shift has been made.
+No extra changes have been made other than PySide2 to PySide6 shift.

 For installation please check the original repository.